 - Teaching is … N/A

 SynopsisThe term Human Enhancement is used to collect any attempt to overcome current limitations or amplify current possibilities.
 While such efforts can be through natural or artificial means, the overwhelming emphasis is on technology-mediated enhancements (e.g., medications, supplements, implants, bio-engineering, wearables, offloads/uploads) to treat illness, mitigate disability, extend life, manipulate genetics, augment memory, improve perception, accelerate thought, and increase strength.
-Associated notions include:
+Associated discourses that are mainly focused on mechanics include:

 - Biomechatronics – a field focused on integrating mechatronics (i.e., electronic and mechanically engineered devices) with biological forms

 - Bionics – a branch of engineering concerned with mechanical systems that function like or that can substitute for aspects of living systems

 - Biotechnology – a term that refers broadly to research into and production of biologically based projects that address some human need